Mjz86/c_colon/README.md

 the explicit allocator problem in c++ is also eliminated , making using debug alloctors easier, the contract violations are captured in the context object,  vs the static global violation handler function async destructors work with the `co_value` keyword  and much more.
+11. easy to use package management with cpp like compile times: like cargo , c colon has a package management system integrated in the tool chain , unlike hedaer files and cpp files, c colon aims to be more modular , each file being a module, like c++ modules,  while allowing for static and dynamic linking of libraries like in c++, each module has hashes of its dependent modules, to help cashing and compile times , because the ast can be converted to IR via JIT , the compiler can  use many cashing schemes for templated entities and namespaces

 what i think will be the strategy in this language to make it easy: